-The maiden flight of the 2 stage Hapith-1 suborbital prototype is planned for late December 2019, but delayed to February 2020.
+The maiden flight of the 2 stage Hapith-1 suborbital prototype was planned for late December 2019, but delayed to February 2020.
 The maiden orbital flight of the three stage Hapith-5 rocket is planned for April 2020, but will be likely also delayed.

 The initial launches will be conducted from a site in southern Taiwan in the the Namten area, Taitung County.
 As this site does not allow flights into sun-sysnchronous orbit, TiSpace is looking for a launch site in Scandinavia or Australia.
 In April 2021 it was reported, that for legal reasons launches won't be conducted from Taiwan.
 The suborbital test launches of Hapith-1 will be hosted by Southern Launch in Australia at their Whaler's Way launch site.